-- 4.78.
+- 4.76.
 The LPA will expect all residential developments to contribute towards the provision of education infrastructure where there is not enough spare capacity in existing appropriate schools to meet the needs generated by the development.
 This may include financial contributions and/or the provision of land and buildings to enable new schools to be provided or for existing schools to be extended.
-A list of planned projects is set out in the Council's IDP which is updated on a yearly basis. - 4.79.
-Developments which are of such a scale as to require the provision of a new school will be expected to fully fund the smallest feasible scale of school which would be sufficient to accommodate the projected pupil generation.
-Where a new school is serving the needs of multiple developments, the cost of the school will be shared proportionately across the relevant developments, subject to the constraints of the CIL regulations. - 4.80.
-In some cases the most appropriate scale of new school may be less than the projected pupil generation, in which case the development may also be required to fund expansion of existing schools, where this is necessary.
+A list of planned projects is set out in the Council's IDP which is updated on a yearly basis. - 4.77.
+Developments which are of such a scale as to require the provision of a new school will be expected to fully fund the most appropriate size of school which would be sufficient to accommodate the projected pupil generation.
+Where a new school is serving the needs of multiple developments, the cost of the school will be shared proportionately across the relevant developments, subject to the constraints of the CIL regulations. - 4.78.
+In some cases the most appropriate scale of new school may be less than the projected pupil generation, in which case the development may also be required to fund expansion of existing schools, where this is necessary. - 4.79.
+Subject to approval by the Council and OCC the direct delivery of schools by developers may also be considered acceptable. - 4.80.
+OCC's consideration of whether developer contributions towards education provision are required will be informed by the projected capacity figures.
+Empty places at a www.oxfordshire.gov.uk/cms/content/pupil-place-plan school do not necessarily equate to there being sufficient capacity at that school as it is generally accepted that schools should not operate at 100% of their capacity.